 Carriage of Dangerous Goods by Road Regulations

-will be completed for the shipment and additionally a contract will be issued between AEL and the final recycling facility (where consignment note completion does not confirm recycling) to ensure that any battery has been fully recycled within the legal timescale.
+will be completed for the shipment and additionally a contract will be issued between HBR and the final recycling facility (where consignment note completion does not confirm recycling) to ensure that any battery has been fully recycled within the legal timescale.

 Outside the UK all battery chemistry dispatches (or parts of batteries) will be dispatched under TFS paperwork with an accompanying unique identification number, which are linked to the original battery receipts thus ensuring full traceability by both battery category and battery chemistry.